- Project name

 - Approximately 8,300 people have participated in sensitization activities to raise awareness within the local community about local environmental issues and the positive impacts of the REDD+.

-- Through the 2015 Revenue Share from the sale of Forest Carbon Offsets following REDD+ project verification, around 64,000 USD was directly invested into the LZRP communities as a result of forest protection.
-Communities used funds toward projects that brought community wide benefits including a hammermill and boreholes.
+- Through the 2017 Revenue Share from the sale of Forest Carbon Offsets $60,000 USD was directly invested into the LZRP communities as a result of forest protection.
+Communities used funds toward projects that brought community wide benefits including hammermills, boreholes and school infrastructure.

 - Provision of training and support to 750 beneficiary households in the implementation of improved conservation farming practices, which help farmers to generate higher yields through more efficient farming practices.